About the Project

 Metadata follows the WCS Archives' Good Practices for Metadata, using elements based on Dublin Core.
 Please contact us if you are interested in these guidelines.

 The website was built using Omeka.

 - Sarah Cassone, Metadata Cataloger

 - Kerry Prendergast, WCS Library & Archives Director

 Thanks also to Leilani Dawson, WCS Processing Archivist; Kimio Honda, WCS Creative Director, Graphic Design; and Joshua Bousel, WCS Assistant Director of Web Design & Development for their kind assistance and advice.

 Users of this website are responsible for obeying US Copyright Law.
 The WCS Archives shares the contents of this website strictly for nonprofit educational purposes and believes this conforms to fair use under copyright law.

 If you desire to make any use of the material other than personal use for reference and evaluation purposes (e.g., commercial use), you must obtain permission to publish from the copyright holder(s).
-Please consult our Usage Permissions for more information.
+Please consult our Research Use page for more information.

 If you believe that you possess copyright to material we have reproduced, please contact us at email@example.com.